Daily High to Daily Low: Is It Safe to Buy Sesen Bio Inc. (SESN)?

 SESN’s Market Performance

-SESN stocks went down by -10.07% for the week, with a monthly drop of -30.84% and a quarterly performance of -81.95%, while its annual performance rate touched -43.08%.
-The volatility ratio for the week stands at 7.47% while the volatility levels for the past 30 days are set at 7.40% for Sesen Bio Inc..
-The simple moving average for the period of the last 20 days is -16.15% for SESN stocks with a simple moving average of -71.24% for the last 200 days.
+SESN stocks went up by 0.03% for the week, with a monthly drop of -23.69% and a quarterly performance of -80.72%, while its annual performance rate touched -43.06%.
+The volatility ratio for the week stands at 5.01% while the volatility levels for the past 30 days are set at 6.70% for Sesen Bio Inc..
+The simple moving average for the period of the last 20 days is -10.00% for SESN stocks with a simple moving average of -71.00% for the last 200 days.

 Analysts’ Opinion of SESN